TaitoUnited/taito-cli/docs/docs/03-quick-start.md

 ### Setting up infrastructure

-If you are using Taito CLI with an existing infrastructure, ask for taito configuration settings from your colleagues.
-Otherwise create a new zone with the following steps:
+> Important: Skip this step if your organization is already using Taito CLI.
+In such case you should use the existing infrastructure.
+Ask for taito configuration settings from your colleagues.

+Create a new zone with the following steps:

 1. Create new zone based on one of the infrastructure examples from [taito-infrastructure](https://github.com/TaitoUnited/taito-infrastructure/tree/master/templates) by running `taito zone create: TEMPLATE` and follow instructions.